Lithill/Eponymous-Bosch/README.md

 * Sort multiple categories of products simultaneously
 * Search for a product by name or description
 * Easily see what I've searched for and the number of results
+* Sort based on what is currently on sale

 #### Purchasing and Checkout
 * Easily select the quantity of a product when purchasing it